top of page

 Saskatoon – The Saskatchewan Agricultural Hall of Fame is proud to recognize six outstanding individuals who will be formally inducted into the Hall in April for their lifetime of achievements and contributions in agriculture.

-The six 2025 inductees – Dr. Robert Bors, Frank Bourgault, Gerry Bourgault, Harold Martens, Dr. Grant Royan, and Bill Wilson – have made significant contributions to the advancement of the agricultural industry in various fields from crop research to manufacturing to marketing.
+The six 2026 inductees – Terry Baker, Norbert Beaujot, Joe Kleinsasser, Mary McKay Lindsay, Mark Pickard and Cecil Werner – have made significant contributions to the advancement of the agricultural industry in various fields from farming and agriculture advocacy to farm equipment manufacturing.

-“This award recognizes a lifetime of commitment, innovation and plain hard work to help strengthen and grow Saskatchewan’s agricultural sector,” said Reed Andrew, President of the Saskatchewan Agricultural Hall of Fame.
+“This award recognizes a lifetime of commitment and innovation to create new companies, new products and new markets for Saskatchewan’s agriculture sector,” said Blair Cummins, President of the Saskatchewan Agricultural Hall of Fame.
 “Congratulations to this year’s inductees; they have made a lasting impact on agriculture and the province as a whole.”

 A brief overview of the inductees’ accomplishments is below:

-The inductees will be formally inducted into the Saskatchewan Agricultural Hall of Fame at a ceremony at Prairieland Park, Saskatoon on Saturday, April 26, 2025.
-Tickets can be purchased at www.sahf.ca starting February 1st, 2025.
+The inductees will be formally inducted into the Saskatchewan Agricultural Hall of Fame at a ceremony at Prairieland Park, Saskatoon on Saturday, April 18, 2026.
+Tickets can be purchased at www.sahf.ca starting in early February.

 You can visit the Saskatchewan Agricultural Hall of Fame Gallery on the upper level of the Western Development Museum in Saskatoon.